Adolf Anderssen: 1866–1879

 By this time tournaments were becoming more frequent, and the round-robin format was adopted.
-At the same time, Anderssen, after losing the match to Morphy in 1858 and to Steinitz in 1866, re-dedicated himself to chess, particularly studying both endgames and positional play.
+At the same time, Anderssen, after losing the match to Morphy in 1858 and to Steinitz in 1866, rededicated himself to chess, particularly studying both endgames and positional play.
 The result was that Anderssen, in his early fifties, was playing the finest chess of his career.
 As a result, Anderssen compiled a very successful tournament record in the late stages of his career: five first places, two second places, two third places; and a sixth place in the final year of his life, when his health was failing.
 One of his first places was ahead of Steinitz, Gustav Neumann, Joseph Henry Blackburne, Louis Paulsen and several other very strong players at the Baden-Baden 1870 chess tournament.
 In terms of the number of leading players present, this could be regarded as one of the top 20 tournaments ever.
 One of Anderssen's third places was at the strong Vienna 1873 tournament, when he was 55.
-About half of Anderssen's tournament successes came at championships of the different regional German Chess Federations; but these were open to all nationalities, and most of them had a few "top ten" or even "top five" competitors.
+About half of Anderssen's tournament successes came at championships of the different regional German Chess Federations; but these were open to all nationalities, and most of them had a few top ten or even top five competitors.
 Anderssen usually beat Zukertort in matches, but his dominance came to an end in 1871.

-The Leipzig 1877 tournament was organized in his honour and named the "Anderssen-Feier" (Anderssen Celebration); Anderssen finished second in the tournament behind Louis Paulsen.
+The Leipzig 1877 tournament was organised in his honour and named the "Anderssen-Feier" (Anderssen Celebration); Anderssen finished second in the tournament behind Louis Paulsen.

 Still at Leipzig, Anderssen lost a match against tournament winner Louis Paulsen (three wins, one draw, and five losses).
 Matches were Anderssen's relative weakness; his only match win in this period was in 1868, against the 26-year-old Johann Zukertort (eight wins, one draw, and three losses).

 Assessment

 Playing strength and style

 Anderssen was very successful in European tournaments from 1851 to early 1878, taking first prize in over half of the events in which he played.
 His only recorded tournament failures were a one-game-per-round knock-out event in 1857 and sixth place at Paris 1878 when his health was failing and he had only about a year to live.
 His match record was much weaker: out of the 12 that he played, he won only two, drew four and lost six.

-Though outclassed by Morphy, and to a lesser extent by Steinitz, Anderssen has been called the first modern chess master.
+Although outclassed by Morphy, and to a lesser extent by Steinitz, Anderssen has been called the first modern chess master.

 Arpad Elo, inventor of the Elo rating system, retroactively calculated ratings through history, and estimated that Anderssen was the first player with a rating over 2600.
 Chessmetrics ranks Anderssen as one of the top two players for most of the period from 1859 to 1873, and as the strongest player in the world seven months distributed between 1860 and 1870.